checkly/docs.checklyhq.com/site/content/guides/openapi-swagger.md

 2. The possibility of automatically generating documentation, implementation logic and even mock servers for testing.
 3. Early validation of the data flows happening within the API.

-For those new to the OAS and wanting to get a basic understanding without diving straight into the specification itself, the official <a href="https://oai.github.io/Documentation/specification.html" target=_blank>OpenAPI Specification Explained</a> guide is a great place to start.
+For those new to the OAS and wanting to get a basic understanding without diving straight into the specification itself, the official {{< newtabref  href="https://oai.github.io/Documentation/specification.html" title="OpenAPI Specification Explained" >}} guide is a great place to start.

 ## Swagger vs OpenAPI

-The OpenAPI Specification is based on the <a href="https://swagger.io/specification/v2/" target=_blank>Swagger Specification</a>, which had previously been a project driven by <a href="https://smartbear.com/" target=_blank>SmartBear Software</a>.
+The OpenAPI Specification is based on the SmartBear SoftwareSmartBear Software, which had previously been a project driven by {{< newtabref  href="https://smartbear.com" title="SmartBear Software" >}}.
 SmartBear donated the Swagger Specification to the Linux Foundation in 2015.
 In a sense, the OAS is the newer, fully open source-driven incarnation of the Swagger Specification.

-The name <a href="https://swagger.io/" target=_blank>Swagger</a> today indicates a set of tools, both free and paid, that support users of the OpenAPI ecosystem.
+The name {{< newtabref  href="https://swagger.io/" title="Swagger" >}} today indicates a set of tools, both free and paid, that support users of the OpenAPI ecosystem.

 ## Exploring the specification